astronomer/docs/astro/airflow-api.md

 - A Deployment on Astro.
 - [cURL](https://curl.se/).

-## Step 1: Retrieve an Access Token and Deployment URL
+## Step 1: Retrieve an access token and Deployment URL

 Calling the Airflow REST API for a Deployment requires: